DragonSenses/Algorithms/LeetCode/101-symmetric-tree/problem.md

   - **Worst-Case (Unbalanced Tree)**: The tree resembles a linked list, leading to a stack depth of `O(n)`.
   - **Best-Case (Balanced Tree)**: The stack depth corresponds to the height of the tree, which is `O(log n)`.
 - **Overall Space**: Considering the worst-case scenario, the space complexity is `O(n)`.

+# Iterative Approach

+Symmetry in a binary tree means that the left and right subtrees are mirror images of each other.
+To verify symmetry iteratively, we can simulate the comparison of nodes using a queue (or stack).